linguisticmind/search-in-subs/README.md

               ting this option multiple times sets multiple search terms.

        -g, --default-glob=<glob pattern>
-              A shell glob pattern to use when no <file> arguments are  speci‐ fied.
-The default is `*.srt`.
+              A shell glob pattern to use when  no  <file|dir>  arguments  are specified, or when a <file|dir> argument is a directory.
+The de‐ fault is `*.srt`.

               Shell options `nullglob`, `extglob` and `globstar`  are  enabled internally  in  search-in-subs, thus the default glob pattern is sensitive to those options.

        -v, --verbose
               Print the filename even if there were no matches found  in  that file.

        -V, --no-verbose